krow89/cq/README.md

 SELECT name FROM 'users.csv' WHERE name BETWEEN 'A' AND 'M' SELECT * FROM 'sales.csv' WHERE date BETWEEN '2024-01-01' AND '2024-12-31' SELECT name, age FROM 'users.csv' WHERE age * 2 BETWEEN 50 AND 70

+-- CASE expressions
+SELECT name, age,
+  CASE age
+    WHEN 25 THEN 'Quarter century'
+    WHEN 30 THEN 'Thirty'
+    ELSE 'Other'
+  END AS age_label
+FROM data.csv

+SELECT name,
+  CASE
+    WHEN age < 18 THEN 'Minor'
+    WHEN age < 65 THEN 'Adult'
+    ELSE 'Senior'
+  END AS age_group
+FROM data.csv

+SELECT name, age,
+  CASE
+    WHEN age < 30 THEN 1
+    WHEN age < 50 THEN 2
+    ELSE 3
+  END AS tier
+FROM data.csv

+SELECT * FROM data.csv
+WHERE CASE WHEN age < 30 THEN 1 ELSE 0 END = 1

+SELECT name FROM data.csv
+ORDER BY CASE WHEN age < 30 THEN 2 WHEN age < 50 THEN 1 ELSE 0 END

 -- Scalar functions with GROUP BY
 SELECT role, UPPER(role) AS upper_role FROM data.csv GROUP BY role